DrummondGroup/draft-petta-rfc4130bis/draft-petta-rfc4130bis.md

    structures below are described hierarchically in terms of which RFCs are applied to form the specific structure.
 For details of how to code in compliance with all RFCs involved, turn directly to the RFCs referenced.
-Any difference between AS2 implantations and RFCs are mentioned specifically in the sections below.
+Any difference between AS2 implementations and RFCs are mentioned specifically in the sections below.

 ##  Structure of an Internet EDI MIME Message